peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 Converts a file name from the Content-Disposition header to a suitable name for saving data to a file.
 This method is idempotent; that is, calling the method again on the result doesn't change that result.Examples:

  `"=?utf-8?q?hello=2Etxt?=" -> "hello.txt"`  (RFC 2047 encoding)

  `"=?utf-8?q?long_filename?=" -> "long filename"`  (RFC 2047 encoding)

  `"utf-8'en'hello%2Etxt" -> "hello.txt"`  (RFC 2231 encoding)

  `"nul.txt" -> "_nul.txt"`  (Reserved name)

  `"dir1/dir2/file" -> "dir1_dir2_file"`  (Directory separators)

 <b>Remarks:</b>

  * The exact file name conversion used by this method is not guaranteed to remain the same between versions of this library.

  * The string returned by this method is normalized using Unicode normalization form C (NFC) (see the[PeterO.Text.NormalizerInput](PeterO.Text.NormalizerInput.md) class for details).
-Although most file systems preserve the normalization of file names, there is one notable exception: The HFS Plus file system (on macOS before High Sierra) stores file names using a modified version of normalization form D (NFD) in which certain code points are not decomposed, including all base+slash code points, which are the only composed code points in Unicode that are decomposed in NFD but not in HFS Plus's version of NFD.
-If the filename will be used to save a file to an HFS Plus storage device, it is enough to normalize the return value with NFD for this purpose (because all base+slash code points were converted beforehand by MakeFilename to an alternate form).
+Although most file systems preserve the normalization of file names, there is one notable exception: The HFS Plus file system (on macOS before High Sierra) stores file names using a modified version of normalization form D (NFD) in which certain code points are not decomposed, including all base + slash code points, which are the only composed code points in Unicode that are decomposed in NFD but not in HFS Plus's version of NFD.
+If the filename will be used to save a file to an HFS Plus storage device, it is enough to normalize the return value with NFD for this purpose (because all base + slash code points were converted beforehand by MakeFilename to an alternate form).
 See also Apple's Technical Q&A "Text Encodings in VFS" and Technical Note TN1150, "HFS Plus Volume Format".

  * Email and HTTP headers may specify suggested filenames using the Content-Disposition header field's  `filename`  parameter or, in practice, the Content-Type header field's  `name` parameter.

 Although RFC 2047 encoded words appearing in both parameters are written out by some implementations, this practice is discouraged by some (especially since the RFC itself says that encoded words "MUST NOT appear within a 'quoted-string'").
 Nevertheless, the MakeFilename method has a basis in the RFCs to decode RFC 2047 encoded words (and RFC 2231 encoding) in file names passed to this method.

 RFC 2046 sec.
-4.5.1 ( `application/octet-stream` subtype in Content-Type header field) cites an earlier RFC 1341, hich "defined the use of a 'NAME' parameter which gave a<i>suggested</i>file name to be used if the data were written to a file".
-Also, RFC 183 sec.
-2.3 ( `filename` parameter in Content-Disposition) confirms that the "<i>suggested</i>filename" in the `filename` parameter "should be<i>used as a basis</i>for the actual filename, where possible", and that that file name hould "not [be] blindly use[d]".
-See also RFC 6266, section 4.3, hich discusses the use of that parameter in Hypertext Transfer rotocol (HTTP).
+4.5.1 (  `application/octet-stream`  subtype in Content-Type header field) cites an earlier RFC 1341, which "defined the use of a 'NAME' parameter which gave a<i>suggested</i> file name to be used if the data were written to a file".
+Also, RFC 2183 sec.
+2.3 (  `filename`  parameter in Content-Disposition) confirms that the "<i>suggested</i> filename" in the  `filename`  parameter "should be<i>used as a basis</i> for the actual filename, where possible", and that that file name should "not [be] blindly use[d]".
+See also RFC 6266, section 4.3, which discusses the use of that parameter in Hypertext Transfer Protocol (HTTP).

 To the extent that the "name" parameter is not allowed in message bodies other than those with the media type "application/octet-stream" or treated as that media-type, this is a deviation of RFC 2045 and 2046 (see also RFC 2045 sec.
 5, which says that "[t]here are NO globally meaningful parameters that apply to all media types").
 (Some email implementations may still write out the "name" parameter, even for media types other than `application/octet-stream`  and even though RFC 2046 has deprecated that parameter.)

 <b>Parameters:</b>